mkravch/bootloader_kcu105/README.md

 ## Software

-After building the project, run Vivado -> open project -> Launch SDK (exported location - /sw_src; workspace - /sw_src)
+1. After building the project, run Vivado -> open project -> Launch SDK (exported location - /sw_src; workspace - /sw_src)

-In SDK file/new/project -> specify name, next -> empty application -> finish
+2. In SDK file/new/project -> specify name, next -> empty application -> finish

-in system.mss add lwip141
+3. In system.mss add lwip141.

+4. Аdd sw_src/src files to your project.

 ## How to use

 1. Make firmware and convert it to bin format.
-2. In load_firmware.py specify fileName and run script
+2. In load_firmware.py specify fileName and run script.